epccs/RPUno/Alternat/README.md

 ##  /0/alt

-This will toggle the Alternat Power enalbe
+This will toggle the Alternat Power enable

 ```
 /1/alt